godfuzz3r/osmo-nidc/README.md

 - IPv6 routing not configured
 - sometimes devices may be not properly "passed" to container.
 Stop container, reconnect device and start container again may help

+## troubleshooting

+#### I have `Error reading from server - read (104: Connection reset by peer)` error when building containers

+- probably network/firewall issues, restart building process may help

+#### my device not passed to the container/got error `Permission denied` on device

+- sometimes devices may be not properly "passed" to container.
+Stop container, reconnect device and start container again may help.
+(I actually don't know how to solve this problem.
+If now how to solve this - don't hesitate to create pull requests!)

+###

 ## todo
 - silent call/paging interaction
-- setup default values if some fields in `./configs/config.yml` does not exists (for now deleting field from config.yml would cause crash)
+- setup default values if some fields in `./configs/config.yml` does not exists (for now deleting field from config.yml will cause crash)
-- test/fix egprs with network_mode=host on antsdr_e200 branch